Coping with Photos Synced from Finder Will be Removed

 Apple's mechanism is based on its assumption that you still have the original photos and videos on your computer, so the copies should be removed from your iOS device.
 But the real situation could be that you have already deleted original photos or videos from the computer, or photos are synced from another computer that you no longer have access to.

 The brutal replacing and erasing isn't the best solution to enable iCloud photos.
-A better workaround is to transfer these photos back to computer if you are not sure whether the original copies are still accessible.
+A better workaround is to transfer these photos back to computer as viewable backup copies.

 Then you can go on remove synced photos directly on iPhone.
 If tapping at that remove button won't work, throwing at you the prompts of iCloud photos could not be turned on, then you need to delete synced photos via a PC or Mac.
 Please read on.